Good Frames in the Hart-Shelah Example: Introduction

-Second, one can ask whether there is any example at all of a good frame where the forking relation can be defined only for certain types\footnote{After the initial circulation of this paper in July 2016, it was found that an example of Shelah \cite[VII.5.7]{shelahaecbook2} has a good frame that cannot be extended to be type-full, see \cite[Section 5]{quasimin-aec-v3}.}:
+Second, one can ask whether there is any example at all of a good frame where the forking relation can be defined only for certain types\footnote{After the initial circulation of this paper in July 2016, the second author found that an example of Shelah \cite[VII.5.7]{shelahaecbook2} has a good frame that cannot be extended to be type-full.}:

 \begin{question} Is there an example of a good $\lambda$-frame that does \emph{not} extend to a type-full frame? \end{question}

 We have not discussed $\goodp$ in our introduction: it is a technical property of frames that allows one to extend frames without changing the order (see the background in Section \ref{prelim-abstract}).
 No negative examples are known.